Students and alums!

 Students will be able to contact employers directly through Handshake.
 This is the preferred method unless a student and recruiter have agreed to other procedures.

 When will the full list of participating employers be online?
-Will the list be different for the virtual and in-person fairs?

 The participating employers list gets updated every week, beginning in late July.